Table of Contents

 - DNA Testing Choice reviews praise the value of Genetic Genie but are less impressed with the clarity of results

-- Reddit thread asking for advice on how to use dietary supplements based on Genetic Genie results.
-It is worth noting that dietary supplement companies advertise on the Genetic Genie website.
+- Genetic Genie Reddit thread asking for advice on how to use dietary supplements based on results.
+It is worth noting that dietary supplement companies advertise on the company website.

-- Reddit thread asking for help interpreting Genetic Genie test results
+- Genetic Genie Reddit thread asking for help interpreting Genetic Genie test results

 - Free to use